aardvarkpepper/cubiczirconia/frontend/README.md

 Snake to camel, camel to snake.
 Look at "humps" package for implementation, but write own.

+Ask about implmenetation and storing the entire users array in state.
+Can just toggle, really, and have various checks.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).